-Existing tax regime: how will the SUP item tax in the supply chain will the tax be levied?
-Who fit within the wider tax regime of the country? will be liable for the tax and who should be Does the country's approach to personal responsible for paying the tax - the producer, and business taxation support this specific retailer or consumer?
-What should the rate environmental tax?
-Are there existing legislation of taxation be?
-Who will be responsible for that could compliment this tax?
-To understand collection and what enforcement powers will be this, stakeholders from Finance Ministry and/ needed?
-How will the income from the tax be or the Revenue & Customs authority should be used? consulted early on.
+Existing tax regime: how will the SUP item tax fit within the wider tax regime of the country?
+Does the country's approach to personal and business taxation support this specific environmental tax?
+Are there existing legislation that could compliment this tax?
+To understand this, stakeholders from Finance Ministry and/ or the Revenue & Customs authority should be consulted early on.

-Stakeholder consultation: those affected by potential unintended consequences that could the tax should be consulted early on, such as manufacturers and importers of SUP items and packaged products, retailers and consumers.
-Key questions will include: how will assessment plastics), which can be equally complex to of the tax, implementation, enforcement and manage?
-How will this be tackled? any exemptions of incentives be included and implemented by stakeholders?
-What will Once the tax has been designed, the following be the impact of the policy on stakeholders? topics will also need to be considered at the Could the tax seriously damage the interests of implementation stage. stakeholders, and if so, how will the government address this?
+Stakeholder consultation: those affected by the tax should be consulted early on, such as manufacturers and importers of SUP items and packaged products, retailers and consumers.
+Key questions will include how will assessment of the tax, implementation, enforcement and any exemptions of incentives be included and implemented by stakeholders?
+What will be the impact of the policy on stakeholders?
+Could the tax seriously damage the interests of stakeholders, and if so, how will the government address this?

-Target item: which group of SUP items should be • taxed?
-Which items are most commonly used in the country, and which have the biggest impact on people, the environment and economy?
+Target item: which group of SUP items should be taxed?
+Which items are most commonly used in the country, and which have the biggest impact on the environment and economy?